Trystan-Schmits/Group/_posts/2023-10-26-MiniGametest3.md

  let isCanvasCodeInitialized = false;
 // Add a click event listener to the button startButton.addEventListener("click", function () {
-    if (!isCanvasCodeInitialized) {
-        // Run the canvas code only when the button is clicked audio.play();
+    if (!isCanvasCodeInitialized) { // Run the canvas code only when the button is clicked
+        // Reset the variables
+        isCharacterAlive = true;
+        showCharacter = true;
+        audio.play();
         frame();
         isCanvasCodeInitialized = true;